-Learning to use Google Data Studio in order to write this little article seemed a bit intimidating and challenging at first, but it turned out to be easier than I thought.
+Learning to use Looker Studio in order to write this little article seemed a bit intimidating and challenging at first, but it turned out to be easier than I thought.

 Of course, there are more things that I haven’t covered here, but there is always room for improvement, and don’t forget: Practice makes perfect!

-Bring your social media data to Google Data Studio and discover secrets every single day.
+Bring your social media data into Looker Studio and discover secrets every single day.

-Get ready to create in-depth and visually beautiful reports with Google Data Studio and Socialinsider.
+Get ready to create in-depth and visually Looker Studio social media reports by leveraging Socialinsider data.